 How Does My Child Access the Joon App?

-Your child will access the Joon app by downloading the Joon Pet Game.
+Your child can access the Joon app by downloading the Joon Pet Game.
 Parents will connect the app by linking accounts with the Login Code provided in the parent app.
 There is no limit to how many kids’ accounts can be created or linked to your account.

 How Do I Cancel My Joon App Subscription?